cforlando/orlando-walking-tours-android/README.md

 ## Adding new data sources
 In case you
 ## Models
-New classes that would hold some kind of data should be stored in the com.codefororlando.orlandowalkingtours.models package.
+New classes that would hold some kind of data should be stored in the **com.codefororlando.orlandowalkingtours.models package**.
 ## Managers
-If we ever need to pull data from new data sources, classes that would be handling such requests should be stored in the com.codefororlando.orlandowalkingtours.managers packages.
+If we ever need to pull data from new data sources, classes that would be handling such requests should be stored in the **com.codefororlando.orlandowalkingtours.managers** package.
 We are using [ion](https://github.com/koush/ion) for pulling the data from the API.
-Look at the implentation of HistoricLandmarkManager as an example.
+Look at the implentation of **HistoricLandmarkManager.java** as an example.
 ## Deserializer
-Any new deserializers that we need for the app should be stored in the com.codefororlando.orlandowalkingtours.deserializer package.
+Any new deserializers that we need for the app should be stored in the **com.codefororlando.orlandowalkingtours.deserializer** package.
+For json deserializer use the **HistoricLandmarkDeserializer.java** for reference.

 ## Contributing